Skip to Content

 Des Moines, Iowa Misdemeanor Defense Attorneys

-Iowa classifies crimes in only two ways.
-A criminal charge in Iowa either represents a felony or a misdemeanor.
-Felony charges are more serious than misdemeanor charges.
-While misdemeanor charges carry less severe penalties, they can still seriously impact your life.
-Additionally, misdemeanors sometimes become felonies by "enhancements."
-For example, while first offense drug possession is usually a misdemeanor charge, third offense drug possession can be a felony.
+Iowa classifies crimes in two ways.
+A criminal charge in Iowa is either a felony or a misdemeanor.
+Felony charges carry more severe penalties than misdemeanors, but misdemeanor charges can still have a big impact on your life.
+Some misdemeanors may become felonies by enhancement.
+For example, a first offense drug possession is usually a misdemeanor, but a third offense can be charged as a felony.

-On July 15, 2020, the penalties changed for Iowa misdemeanors.
-Fines are higher and surcharges are lower than before.
-If you are convicted of or plead guilty to a crime that happened before July 15, 2020, you will pay the "old" fine and surcharge amounts *unless* the new amounts would be less.
-Additionally, the legislature changed restitution calculations and added a new provision for misdemeanor expungement.
+On July 15, 2020, Iowa changed the penalties for misdemeanors.
+Fines increased and surcharges decreased.
+If you are convicted of or plead guilty to a crime that happened before July 15, 2020, you pay the "old" fine and surcharge amounts unless the new amounts would be less.
+The legislature also changed restitution rules and added a new option for misdemeanor expungement.

+Accused of a misdemeanor in Des Moines?
 In need of a misdemeanor expungement?
-Contact us today at (515) 200-2787 for a free consultation and take the first step toward clearing your record.
+Contact us today at (515) 200-2787 and take the first step toward clearing your record and protecting your future with the help of our misdemeanor attorney in Des Moines.

 Types of Misdemeanors

-There are three types of misdemeanor charges in Iowa.
-Iowa misdemeanor charges are "simple," "serious," or "aggravated."
-Sometimes, criminal statutes specify punishments.
-For offenses without specified punishments, the penalties are as follows:
+Iowa recognizes three types of misdemeanors: "simple," "serious," and "aggravated."
+Criminal statutes sometimes specify punishments.
+For offenses without a specified punishment, the penalties are as follows:

 • Simple Misdemeanors